bantonelli/ProEdify-patternlab/README.md

 ## Javascript Build Process
-To ensure your JS is compiled using babel, place your source code inside of */source/js/src* (instead of the default */source/js* directory).
+To ensure your JS is compiled using babel:
+1. place your source code inside of */source/js/src* (instead of the default */source/js* directory).
-Then run `gulp dev:scripts` for development build, or use `gulp prod:scripts` for production build.
+2. run `gulp dev:scripts` for development build (or use `gulp prod:scripts` for production build).

 ### Development
 Features of development build: